Peter Saville (psychologist)

 Peter Francis Saville (26 October 1946 – 5 January 2022) was a British chartered occupational psychologist specialising in psychometrics, personality and talent management.

 He co-founded Saville and Holdsworth Ltd (SHL) in 1977.
-He was founder and chairman of the Saville Consulting Group from 2006 to 2015 when it was sold to Towers Watson (now Willis Towers Watson).
+He was founder of the Saville Consulting Group and its chairman from 2006 to 2015, when it was sold to Towers Watson (now Willis Towers Watson).

 Saville was an instigator of psychometric testing in the modern workplace and held an Academic Fellowship of the Chartered Institute of Personnel and Development for Leadership and Research Innovation.

 Early life and education

 Saville was born in Park Royal, London, to a Welsh mother, Winifred Violet Saville, from Rhossili, Gower Peninsula, and an English father, John Edward Saville, from Chiswick, London.
 He grew up in Alperton, London.

 Great Ormond Street Hospital treated Saville for congenital scoliosis from six months of age.
 The doctors pronounced him cured at the age of seven.
 As a child, he showed signs of dyslexia because his academic grades were low due to poor spelling.
 However, when Saville learned to use mnemonics to structure his answers in exams, his grades improved.
 The Surrey Education authority selected Saville for Ewell High School's grammar stream.
 Saville took his GCE A-Levels at Ewell Technical College, now known as North East Surrey College of Technology.
 At the time, students had to choose between a science-based curriculum or an arts-based curriculum.
 Saville chose an arts-based curriculum but found his way back to science-based subjects through psychometrics, a field of psychology concerned with the theory and technique behind psychological measurement.
 Saville took his politics A-Level exam early, completing the course in one year.
 He performed well in the exam, attracting the attention of the University of Leicester who offered him a place.
 Unfortunately, a sports injury threatened his university application.
 However, after extensive surgery, Saville took his remaining GCE A-Level examinations and passed the university's entry IQ test.
 At the time, the University of Leicester had a vibrant psychology department, including Robert Thomson, whose work explored the psychology of thinking and Jim Reason, who developed the Swiss Cheese Model of risk assessment.
 Saville gained a place on the university's Special Subject Honours Degree program.